calvinrbnspiess/make-secure/README.md

 ## Testing

-The project is tested against a docker compoose environment running apache2.
-The server will spin up without tls/ssl configuration and serve a basic web page available on 127.0.0.1:8080.
+The project is tested against a docker compose environment running apache2.
+The server will spin up without tls/ssl configuration and serve a basic web page available on http://127.0.0.1:8282.
 The server can be configured to use the provided certificate pair.

 Generating a sample certificate pair can be done with the following command: